Dave Morice

 Dave Morice (born September 10, 1946) is an American writer, visual artist, performance artist, and educator.
 He has written and published under the names Dave Morice, Joyce Holland, and Dr. Alphabet.
 His works include 60 Poetry Marathons, three anthologies of Poetry Comics, The Wooden Nickel Art Project, and other art and writing.
 He is one of the founders of the Actualist Poetry Movement.

-In 2013, a biography of Morice was written by Tom Walz, Professor Emeritus of the University of Iowa and Joye Chizek, artist and writer called "Dr. Alphabet Unmasked: Inside the Creative Mind of David Morice".
+In 2013, a biography of Morice was written by Tom Walz, professor emeritus of the University of Iowa and Joye Chizek, artist and writer called "Dr. Alphabet Unmasked: Inside the Creative Mind of David Morice".
 The biography feature numerous photos and illustrations as well as a complete listing of published works by Morice.

 Biography

 David Jennings Patrick Morice was the oldest of five children, born in St. Louis, Missouri, to Gilbert Morice, a Navy pilot, and Lillian Murray Morice, a ballet student.
 At age 6, he wrote and illustrated rhymed pourquoi poems for his mother.
 In grade school he drew Billy the Hobo Bee, a comic strip.
 In high school, he wrote Frankenstein Versus the New York Yankees, an unfinished novel.
+He also wrote and illustrated his first book-length work, The Idiot and the Oddity: A Children's Epic Poem, a series of about 1,250 rhyming couplets about a leprechaun named Scratch O'Flattery.

 In 1969, he received a BA in English with a creative writing minor from St. Louis University, where he studied under John Knoepfle and Al Montesi.
 Later that year, he moved to Iowa City, Iowa to attend the University of Iowa Writers Workshop.
+In the Writers Workshop, he studied under Anselm Hollo, Marvin Bell, Donald Justice, Kathy Frasier, and Jack Marshalland was Beat critic Seymour Krim's research assistant.
+He was among a group of writers who called themselves "Actualist poets."
 He received an MFA from the Workshop in 1972, and an MA in Library Science in 1986.
+His 81-word thesis, Poems, was the shortest thesis in Iowa Writers Workshop's history.
+It is his first published book, privately issued in a letterpress edition of 60 copies by Al Buck.
+The shortest poem in it is two lines long: